pymc-devs/pymc-examples/myst_nbs/survival_analysis/survival_analysis.myst.md

 ax.legend();
 ```

-With the prior distributions on $\beta$ and $\lambda_0(t)$ chosen, we now show how the model may be fit using MCMC simulation with `pymc3`.
+With the prior distributions on $\beta$ and $\lambda_0(t)$ chosen, we now show how the model may be fit using MCMC simulation with `pymc`.
 The key observation is that the piecewise-constant proportional hazard model is [closely related](http://data.princeton.edu/wws509/notes/c7s4.html) to a Poisson regression model.
 (The models are not identical, but their likelihoods differ by a factor that depends only on the observed data and not the parameters $\beta$ and $\lambda_j$.
 For details, see Germán Rodríguez's WWS 509 [course notes](http://data.princeton.edu/wws509/notes/c7s4.html).)

 We define indicator variables based on whether the $i$-th subject died in the $j$-th interval,